osisoft/OCS-Docs/Documentation/SequentialDataStore/Quick_Start.md

 ### SDS Timeout Request Header

 Handling timeout issues can be difficult and confusing in a distributed programming environment.
-When a client times out for example, the request is terminated before a response is received from the server, resulting in the application being unaware of the state of the server.
+When a client times out, for example, the request is terminated before the server receives the response.
+Meanshile, the application is unaware of the state of the server.

 One solution is to use the ``Request-Timeout`` header, which is recognized by many services in OCS.
 Using the